Emily Burridge Biography

 As a session musician, Emily commenced working as a session musician in 1987.
 She is employed either to read a cello part or create the part.
 Her ability to improvise helped her gain a reputation in the rock and pop genres and has contributed to numerous recordings playing with the stars of our time as well as lesser known individuals and groups, film scores and advertisements.
 For details please refer to the CV page

-As a composer and producer she has produced five of her own CDs:
+As a composer and producer she has produced six of her own CDs:

 “In the hands of Emily Burridge, this instrument becomes a voice for her personal experiences, her emotions, and her thoughts as she amalgamates a variety of rhythms, sounds, backing performers, and instruments.”